anthonytxie/linkedin-creep/README.md

  `https://www.linkedin.com/search/results/index/?keywords=crypto&origin=GLOBAL_SEARCH_HEADER&page=${i}`

   Run scraper-async.js first.
-This will output the LinkedIn profiles into an json file.
+This will output the LinkedIn profiles into linkedin-profiles.json file.

+  Then use some sort of json to csv to parse only the profiles and add it to an array to email-list.js

+  After you got email-list.js ready to go....

 Step 4.